ExpediaGroup/graphql-kotlin/website/docs/schema-generator/writing-schemas/lists.md

 types, `graphql-kotlin-schema-generator` only explicitly supports `Lists` and primitive arrays.
 Other collection types such as `Sets` (see [#201](https://github.com/ExpediaGroup/graphql-kotlin/issues/201)) and arbitrary `Map` data structures are not supported out of the box.
-While we do not reccomend using `Map` or `Set` in the schema, they are supported the use of the schema hooks.
+While we do not reccomend using `Map` or `Set` in the schema, they are supported with the use of the schema hooks.

 ```kotlin
 override fun willResolveMonad(type: KType): KType = when (type.classifier) {